Welcome to where Don Runs

-I have the map and a turn sheet for the Tuscarora Trails Ultra 50K posted, as well as pictures of the trail.
-Entry for the this 50K is will open on February 1, 2016.
+I have posted a map and turn sheets for the Tuscarora Trails Ultra, as well as the Conococheague 50K.
+I also have pictures of the trail, if you would like to see the general area you will be running.
+Entry for the this 50K for the Tuscarora Trails 50K will open February 1 and entry for the Conococheague 50K will open on or near June 1, 2017.
 Since we are limited by the Bureau of Forestry as to how many participants we can have, you must register to run.
 You will be able to do that here, on line.
 And registration is free, too!!!

 This narrative is for both of the events, however the Tuscarora Trails Ultra will not be using the Tuscarora Trail and is not nearly as technical as the Conococheague 50K.
 Most of this run will take place in the portion of the Tuscarora State Forest which is located near Blain and New Germantown, Perry County, Pa.
 (I hope you don’t have any problems with our traffic signals.
 We just got the second one in all of Perry County and they are a bit confusing for some of us.)